 9) Deer Antler Velvet

 Although this unique substance can be hard to find, taking Deer Antler Velvet could dramatically decrease your joint pain.
 Deer Velvet is the soft cartilage of growing deer antlers.
 Since deer antlers naturally regenerate every year, they contain an array of special compounds that aid muscle and cartilage strength and regeneration.
 Deer Antler Velvet has a unique chemical makeup that has been proven to be more effective than all of its individual chemical components ingested separately.
 Sometimes nature just knows more than we do!
 Deer Velvet is hard to find, and not something you would find in your regular diet.
-However, you can get deer antler velvet in Pure Vitality’s “Joint Vitality” supplement, which contains not only a generous helping of deer antler velvet (an expensive commodity) but numerous other herbs and nutrients to help naturally rebuild your joints.

 10) Essential Oils